knadh/localStorageDB/README.md

 `open test/local_storage_db_test.html in Browser to check the result`

 # Supported Browsers
-Browsers need to support "Local Storage" in order to make localeStraogeDB working.
+Browsers need to support "Local Storage" in order to make localeStorageDB working.

 - IE 8<
 - Firefox 31<